Apple Design Award winner Florence breaks new ground in mobile gaming

 Now Wong has won for his work again on his first venture post-Monument Valley with an Apple Design Award for Florence.

-We sat down with designer on the sidelines of Apple’s Worldwide Developer Conference in San Jose this week to talk about how Florence came to be, and what Wong has planned next.
+We sat down with the designer on the sidelines of Apple’s Worldwide Developer Conference in San Jose this week to talk about how Florence came to be, and what Wong has planned next.

 Wong had left ustwo Games (Monument Valley’s publisher) before its sequel, Monument Valley II, because he wanted to try something new.